 |EAL Support||WIDA Average Score|

-Students entering Grades 6 through to Grade 10 whose first language is not English, or who are coming from a school where the language of instruction is not English, may be required to sit for an English proficiency assessment (Aptis) to determine their ability to cope with an English-based curriculum and to assess whether they need additional Engish language support is required.
+Students entering Grades 6 through to Grade 10 whose first language is not English, or who are coming from a school where the language of instruction is not English, may be required to sit for an English proficiency assessment to determine:

-The type of the EAL programme and the level of placement will be determined by the student’s grade level, their overall Aptis assessment score, as referenced in the tables below, as well as an assessment of their performance at interview and references obtained from their previous school (if applicable).
+If your child requires additional English language support, they will be placed in the Enhanced2 or Standard3 EAL Programme.
+Participation in the EAL programme is mandatory.
+The type of the EAL programme and the level of placement will be determined by the student’s grade level, their overall English proficiency assessment score, as referenced in the tables below, as well as an assessment of their performance at interview and references obtained from their previous school (if applicable).